chenyukang/obweb/README.md

 I use Obsidian for knowledge management and Flomo for my thoughts or memos.

 But Obsidian don't have a mobile version for Andriod and flomo don't work well with Obsidian.
-So I decided to create a Web interface for Obsidian, so I can use it on my mobile devices and work in the way of flomo.
+I decided to create a Web interface for Obsidian, so I can use it on my mobile devices and work in the way of flomo.

-And I don't want to store any data on other third-party servers, so here we will deploy this Application on our own server.
+I don't want to store any data on other third-party servers, here we will deploy it on our own server.

-## Dev
+## Develop

 + Backend: Rust + Warp for API
-+ Frontend: Javascript, Bootstrap, JQuery (I'm a novice in Javascript)
++ Frontend: Javascript, Bootstrap, JQuery.
+I'm a novice in Javascript :)

 Most code is straightforward, there are some hard-coded part.
+For a MVP, I want to keep it stupid and simple.
 Maybe you need to do some trivial tweaks.
 Any PR is welcome to make it better and useful for others.

 ## Usage